+History Honors

-History Honors Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3: a minimum of 6 units with a minimum GPA of 3.3; a minimum of 6 units in the discipline with a grade of "B" or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 6 units in the discipline with a grade of "B" or better; an ability to work independently; permission of the Division Dean based on instructor availability.
 An independent study project which results in a critical examination of history.
 May be repeated to a maximum of 6 units, including initial enrollment.
-One to three hours weekly by arrangement with instructor and division Dean.
+Three to nine hours weekly by arrangement with instructor and division Dean.